inferno4670/SlotSwapper/README.md

 3. Verify environment variables are set correctly
 4. Make sure the install and build commands are correct
 5. Confirm the `frontend` directory exists and contains the React application

+### Render Deployment Issues
+If the backend fails to deploy:
+1. Check that all required environment variables are set in Render
+2. Verify the MongoDB connection string is correct
+3. Ensure the PORT environment variable is not hardcoded in your .env file
+4. Check the logs in Render for specific error messages

+### Signup/Login Issues
+If authentication is failing:
+1. Ensure the backend API URL is correctly set in the frontend environment variables
+2. Check that the backend is running and accessible
+3. Verify network connectivity between frontend and backend
+4. Check browser console for CORS or network errors

 ## Known Issues and Assumptions